top of page

 But, for now, there are still ticket options.

-My early response to using the metro app for Paris in the spring of 2023 (Bonjour RATP) is that I still use paper tickets.
+My early response to using the metro app for Paris in the spring of 2023 (Bonjour RATP) is that I still used paper tickets.
 The reason for this is that unlike other cities the Paris app is not truly a pay as you go.
-It is meant for people who buy a Navigo pass and want to top it off over their phone.
-This is handy, but it still means you are prepaying for tickets.
+It was meant for people who buy a Navigo pass and want to top it off over their phone.
+This is handy, but it still meant you were prepaying for tickets.
 And, also means I will likely leave Paris with unused money left on the app.
-Further, you need to download a second app to see if your phone is compatible, and for unexplained reasons, my 1 year old Android phone is not compatible.
+Further, you need to download a second app to see if your phone is compatible, and for unexplained reasons, my 1 year old Android phone from the US was not compatible.
 So, I still use the old fashioned paper tickets in this city.
-I hope that someday Paris will evolve into a truly pas you go city, like Lyon where you just tap your credit card on and off transport.

 If you are on holiday and plan to be out and around the city every day; the best deal is the Paris Tour travel pass (Paris Visite) which gives you unlimited travel during your stay.
 Just choose the number of days, and the zones you will need, and you are set for the trip.

-Another very popular way to get around Paris are E-scooters.
-I think they are more popular here than anywhere else I have seen.
-But, that may not hold in the future.
-Many in Paris do not like them, and the deputy mayor of Paris has even suggested they all be banned.
-Personally, I have never used one in Paris.
+Another very popular way to get around Paris for years was E-scooters.
+I think they were more popular here than anywhere else I have seen.
+But, that is no longer true.
+Many in Paris did not like them, and the leaders of Paris suggested they all be banned, and so they were eliminated.
+Personally, I never used one in Paris.
 First, they don't seem particularly safe on the roads.
 Second, I agree that they litter than landscape of a beautiful city.
 Third, I don't know the city by heart, and I need to navigate.
 That can be difficult while trying to also ride safely.
-But, each to their own...and for now, they are still a popular option.

 Favorite places to visit in Paris